gbmhunter/blog/content/programming/general/control-methodology/a-function-pointer-based-state-machine.md

 * An enumeration of all possible states
 * An enumeration of all possible events
-* A state transition matrix (array) where each row contains a state, and event, and the next state to tramsition to
+* A state transition matrix (array) where each row contains a state, and event, and the next state to transition to
 * Another array which maps each state with a state function pointer that gets called.
 * A simple main loop that does not need to be edited (all the control is changed by modifying the state transition matrix)